Autumn Breaks: Why Hokkaido Will Be Your Next Bucket List Obsession

 Onsen come in all shapes and sizes and in some, the water has a slight coloured tinge that indicates which mineral properties are present and thus what medicinal effects a dip will have on your body.
-Some appear naturally formed with rocks and shingle under foot, and others have been pimped up with concreate sides and steps in and out.
+Some appear naturally formed with rocks and shingle underfoot, and others have been pimped up with concrete sides and steps in and out.

 On the banks of Lake Kussharo, just a short walk from my tent, I immersed myself in an onsen and I could immediately see why the Japanese favour it as a remedy for stress and tension.
 The hot water was mind-numbingly pleasing against my skin, but I hardly noticed because of the beauty of my surroundings.
 There’s something pretty special about a lava-fuelled immersion, and it’s even better when enjoyed under a blanket of stars.

 My goal in Kushiro was to experience the local river culture.
 Meandering some 100 miles through green hill county, farmland, and wetlands, the Kushiro River takes in some of Hokkaido’s most rural landscapes before reaching the Pacific Ocean.
 Quite different to the coastal forests of Shiretoko, Kushiro is known for its marshland habitats and is a hot spot for bird watching.